The Flavors of Costa Rican Cuisine- Simple, Sweet and Savory

 I knew that it’s common for many cultures in hot climates to eat spicy foods, and I assumed that it might be hard for me to enjoy the local cuisine.
 In Mexico, we stayed at an all-inclusive resort and the nearest restaurant had a limited menu.
 By the middle of the week I had tried several meals that I just couldn’t eat.
 I ate the same two or three items over and over for the rest of our stay.

 Well, rest assured.
-Now that I’ve been in Costa Rica for a while, I can honestly say the food is not spicy, and it’s fantastic!
+Now that I’ve been in Costa Rica for a while, I can honestly say Costa Rican food is not unbearably spicy, and it’s fantastic!

 What Does A Typical Costa Rican Diet Look Like?